-Shonda Rhimes definitely knew what she was doing with this line from the Grey's Anatomy season 8 finale:
+Shonda Rhimes definitely knows what she's doing with this line from the Grey's Anatomy season 8 finale:

 Cristina: I don't know how this keeps happening!
 We keep dying we're in a plane crash, Mer, like right now!

-And also from the season 5 premiere when Cristina calls Meredith out for always wangsting to her about her Derek drama, even while actual important, real-life events are happening around her.
+Also from the season 5 premiere, when Cristina calls Meredith out for always wangsting to her about her Derek drama, even while actual important, real-life events are happening around her.

 In Weeds, Nancy once told her son Shane that he could grow up to a be a "doctor, lawyer or business executive", a clear reference to the theme song.

 In an episode of Smallville that has vampires in it, Clark tells Professor Milton Fine, who is played by James Marsters (who also played the vampire Spike on Buffy the Vampire Slayer) about the vampires, to which Fine replies "Clark, there's no such thing as vampires".
 The name of the chief vampire in the episode is Buffy Saunders.